 Hotel options.
-Our Danish friends living mostly in London recommended us Sankt Annae which is across a lovely square and has a playground 2minutes from Nyhav cute canal quays where the boat tours start and lots of cute restaurants and grab a drink places.
-3 minutes as well from Christianborg palace and 10 minutes from Rosenberg castle.
-Our visit coincided with Emmanuel Macron’s so Sankt Annae was fully booked, just like Phoenix (also recommended).
+Our Danish friends living mostly in London recommended us Sankt Annae which is across a lovely square and has a playground (2minutes from Nyhav cute canals/ 3 minutes from Christianborg palace and 10 minutes from Rosenberg castle).
+Our visit coincided with Emmanuel Macron’s so Sankt Annae was fully booked, just like Phoenix hotel (also recommended).

 Restaurants.
 We had a lovely fine dining early evening at Cafe Victor, warmly recommended by our local expert friends.
 An institution they said and we have to agree – great food and exquisite social scene.
 We tested the Danish oysters (Limfjords), seared tuna with vegetables, turbot with asparagus and fries, all paired with bubbles and a Chardonay.
 No electronic devices have been touched by my 5 years old dinner date but a chess game and lots of speculatory discussions about Tivoli amusement park.
 A couple of other restaurants endorsed by our local Danish experts are Sankt Annae terrace for Danish tapas (booking recommended), Trattoria Fiat and if weather is nice Toverhallerne.

 So all in all warmly recommending 2 days in Copenhagen with kids – the best birthday present ever he said!
 And I’ll take that!